 There are different types of omega-3 fatty acids.
 These are:

 ALA is found mostly in walnuts, some seeds, and some oils.
 EPA and DHA are found in oily fish and eggs.
 ALA is converted into EPA and DHA by the body.

 Omega-3 and depression have been linked in the following ways.

 Some supplements can be harmful or ineffective if you take the wrong dose.
-Talk to your health care professional if you are thinking of taking supplements.
+Talk to your health care professional if you are thinking of taking supplements, including omega-3.

 Many foods are high in omega-3 fatty acids.
 These include oily fish (such as salmon, mackerel, and sardines), eggs, walnuts, some seeds (including hemp and flaxseed), and some oils.

 Omega-3 supplements are available at supermarkets, health food shops and pharmacies.

 Fish oil supplements may also contain omega-3 fatty acids but the amount will vary.
 It is important to check the label to see if the supplement contains omega-3.

 There some is evidence to suggest omega-3 helps depression, but more studies of better quality are needed.
 Omega-3 appears to be more effective for people who are also taking anti-depressants, and some types of omega-3 may be more effective than others.

 Last reviewed and updated: 1 May 2019